kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 Must be activated before selecting ship.

 ### Red Hyper Colours
-Shots and laser in hyper mdoe will be red.
+Shots and laser in hyper mode will be red.

-Must be activate before selecting ship.
+Must be activated before selecting ship.

 ### Type B Purple Main Body and Laser Colour
 Must be activated before selecting ship.